Pdawg-bytes/Ether/README.md

 # Ether
-A software SDF raymarcher written in C++.
+A real-time deterministic software ray-tracer written in C++.